West Africa's ultimatum to Niger coup leaders nears deadline | Law-Order

 West Africa's ultimatum to Niger coup leaders nears deadline

-"While this coup attempt is a tragedy for Nigeriens, its success would have devastating consequences far beyond our borders," he said, backing ECOWAS' economic and travel sanctions.
-WEST AFRICAN DEFENCE CHIEFS MEET The 15-member ECOWAS bloc sent a delegation to Niamey seeking an "amicable resolution", but a source in the entourage said a meeting at the airport with the junta's representatives yielded no breakthrough and they flew out in the early hours.
-"All our efforts to meet with the leader of the junta failed.

-West Africa's regional bloc was to determine on Friday a potential intervention to overturn Niger's coup after a mediation mission apparently failed ahead of a weekend deadline in a crisis closely watched by global superpowers.
+West African nations were to determine on Friday a potential intervention if Niger's coup is not overturned by the weekend after mediation failed in a crisis rattling global powers.
 The Economic Community of West African States (ECOWAS) has taken a hard stance on last week's toppling of President Mohamed Bazoum: the seventh coup in West and Central Africa since 2020.

 Given its uranium and oil riches and pivotal role in the war with Islamist rebels in the Sahel region, Niger has strategic significance for the United States, China, Europe and Russia.
-Various western nations have cut aid, even though Niger is one of the poorest nations in the world and relies on outside help for nearly half of its annual budget.
+The Dutch government became the latest western nation on Friday to cut cooperation, even though Niger is one of the world's poorest nations and relies on foreign aid for nearly half of its budget.

 The new military junta, led by 59-year-old presidential guard commander Abdourahamane Tiani, on Thursday revoked military cooperation pacts with former colonial power France, as neighbouring Mali and Burkina Faso did after their coups.
 That could reshape the long-running fight against Islamist militants, not only in Niger but the region.

-"If it (the coup) succeeds, it will have devastating consequences for our country, our region and the entire world," he wrote in a Washington Post opinion piece.
-"While this coup attempt is a tragedy for Nigeriens, its success would have devastating consequences far beyond our borders," he said, backing ECOWAS' economic and travel sanctions.
+"If it (the coup) succeeds, it will have devastating consequences for our country, our region and the entire world," he wrote in a Washington Post opinion piece, backing ECOWAS' economic and travel sanctions.
+Russia, whose private mercenary Wagner group has cheered the coup, said on Friday any interference from non-regional powers such as the United States was unlikely to help and repeated its call for a return to constitutional rule.

+Yevgeny Prigozhin, the head of Wagner which has forces in Mali and the Central African Republic, last week said his forces were available to restore order in Niger.
+WEST AFRICAN DEFENCE CHIEFS MEET

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)